-A fiber optic service loop of sheathed fiber no less than 20 feet at each end of a fiber optic cable shall be installed at each termination point.
-All service loops shall be installed so that the minimum bend radius (10 times the outside diameter of the fiber) shall not be exceeded.
-All service loops shall be installed outside of the fiber optic termination housing.
-Once the fiber reaches the entrance point of the fiber optic enclosure, there shall be no less than 10 feet of unsheathed fiber installed neatly in the fiber optic storage tray prior to terminations being installed.
-Unsheathed fiber shall be installed in the storage tray per the fiber optic enclosures manufacturers' instructions.

 All metallic ladder tray, basket tray, equipment racks or enclosures shall be bonded using a #6 AWG stranded bond wire with green insulation using 2 hole compression type fittings approved for basket tray installation.
 All painted surfaces shall be fully burnished for paint removal to achieve maximum bonding connection.
 Provide all UL documentation on how the support system should be bonded to form a system.

 All bonding in CCR shall be made at the Secondary Bonding Busbar (SBB) installed by Contractor.
 This SBB shall be wall mounted below the acoustic ceiling if one is installed and shall not be installed on the plywood backboards.
 All bonding wires will be on two lug compression fittings with full machine-made labeling clearly showing where the bond originates.